Ahmad-Ez/Archy-code-generator/README.md

-Here is the refined `README.md` file, updated to accurately reflect the functionality of the provided Python script.

 # Archy AI Developer Co-pilot

 Archy is a local, command-line tool that acts as a "Prompt-Generation Co-pilot" for AI-assisted software development.
 It uses a structured, stateful workflow to help you guide a Large Language Model (LLM), like Google's Gemini, from a high-level idea to a complete, production-ready codebase.